falconmick/BattleCryPluggin/readme.md

 ## Needs to be done

+* Change John Cena Delay to match the end of "Who am I?"
 * Change HardCoded mp3 to card mapper to be done via xml or csv (so anyone can make any sfx on battlecry)
 * Add Other events, like on draw, on death, on win/loose game
 * Fix the time delay as currently it locks the entire thread